Ph.D., M.A., M.M., B.A.

 Fall 2012: MUS 223T, "Computer Music Improvisation and Algorithmic Performance" with Roberto Morales-Manzanares

-Presented lectures, taught classes, led the Mobile Phone Orchestra, and gave individual lessons to students during residencies.
+Presented symposia, taught classes, directed the Mobile Phone Orchestra, and gave individual lessons to students during two week-long residencies.

 Virtual and Networked Music

 Mobile Phone Orchestra

 Compositional Algorithms, Psychoacoustics, and Spatial Processing (for Ge Wang)

 Foundations of Sound Recording Technology (for Jay Kadis)

 Composing, Coding, and Performance with Laptop Orchestra (for Ge Wang)